karelz/karelz.github.io/_includes/about.md

+## Using AI in Interviews - Experiment / Mock Interviews

+See [Using AI in Interviews - Experiment / Mock Interviews](/ai-interviews) page for details.

 ## Hiring for .NET & Compiler teams in Prague, Czech Republic

 See [Hiring for .NET Teams in Prague, Czech Republic](/hiring_prague_net) page for details.